-An employee who has been assigned work, whether at the District's facilities or at home, but is unable to perform it for reasons related to the COVID-19 pandemic, may be entitled to a paid or unpaid leave of absence, consistent with any applicable collective bargaining agreements, contracts or District policies.
-Employees who meet the criteria for Emergency Paid Sick Leave ("EPSL") or Expanded FMLA ("EFMLA") Leave under the Families First Coronavirus Response Act ("FFCRA") will be provided with such leave.
-All employees should review the District's policies on leave (including family and medical leave) and notices/postings regarding leave that may be available under the Families First Coronavirus Response Act.
+An employee who has been assigned work, whether at the District's facilities or at home, but is unable to perform it for reasons related to the COVID-19 pandemic, may be entitled to a paid or unpaid leave of absence, consistent with any applicable laws, collective bargaining agreements, contracts or District policies.
+All employees should review the District's policies on leave (including family and medical leave).
 Employees should contact Human Resources should they have any questions or to request such leave.